The business of selling consulting services is shaken and stirred in Million Dollar Consulting.

 Persuading a customer to pay a higher price is in the customer's best interest as well as the sellers.

 Grow by exploiting strength rather than trying to address weaknesses.
 This is as true for growing a business as it is for developing abilities.

 This book ranges far and wide, drawing on the more practical practices of top firms ranging across sales, marketing, management, and leadership.
 It is very accessible for the OPIR reader because of numerous emboldened messages, lists, and diagrams.

 Whether you are employed in a business to business sales role, managing a team of salespeople, working on your own, or building a profitable business, Alan Weiss explains many proven methods and techniques for selling consulting and maximising results that could be easily adapted to work in any business.

 Review by Clive Miller

-If you are in the business of selling consulting or need to increase sales of consulting services, we can help.
+If you are looking for million dollar consulting opportunities or ways of selling consulting services, we can help.
 Telephone +44 (0)1392 851500.
 We will be pleased to learn about your needs or talk through some options.
 Alternatively Send email to email@example.com for a prompt reply or use the contact form here.